 Notes: Variables HER190b, HER290b, and HER390b contain hours of exposure to Ramadan during the first, second, and third 90-day periods (trimesters) before birth.
 Each estimated coefficient times 360 shows the association of dependent variables specified in the top rows with exposure to a full month of Ramadan during the 270-day period before birth for a currently alive male or female child.
-The dependent variables are ever being breastfed (EVER), the day number after birth when a child was put to breast (DAYS), if a child was put to breast in day 1 after birth versus never being breastfed (DAY1), if a child was put to breast in hour 1 after birth versus never being breastfed (HOUR0).
+The dependent variables are ever being breastfed (EVER), the day number after birth when a child was put to breast (DAYS), if a child was put to breast in day 1 after birth versus never being breastfed (DAY1), if a child was put to breast in hour 1 after birth versus never being breastfed (HOUR1), and if a child was put to breast immediately after birth versus never being breastfed (HOUR0).
 Linear probability models are estimated when a dependent variable is a dummy variable.
 Control variables in the regressions are children's year, month, and order of birth, an urban/rural indicator, a variable that indicates country and province of residence, parents' age at children's birth, parents' education, mothers' height, and households' wealth indicator.
 Obs. is the abbreviation for number of observations.
 Standard errors, presented in parentheses, are clustered at country level.
 The statistical significance levels at the 1, 5, and 10 percent are indicated by , , and , respectively.
 Data Source: Demographic and health surveys, the DHS Program, USAID.